-But now I’ve realised that apart from some really close family and friends, I feel like no one actually cares about what I had for lunch.
-In fact, I don’t even think my brothers care about what I had for lunch.
+But now that I’m older and wiser, I’ve realised that apart from some really close family and friends, I feel like no one actually cares about what I had for lunch or how much I bought when I went shopping.
+In fact, I don’t even think my family cares about what I had for lunch.
 I think my mom cares because she’s my mom but really…

 But that’s the thing, some people care too much about themselves.
 They care about how they are perceived and when their posts don’t get the amount of likes they want, they become sad and lonely.
 When this cycle is repeated, this becomes more of a serious issue and some people sink into depression.
 When we’re looking at all the ‘likes’ we receive and feel that we aren’t getting enough, we get a sense that we are not accepted and that is not a healthy place to be.
 But if I asked you, how many likes do we need to be happy?
 There is no specific answer because we want all the likes we can get and no amount of likes will ever be enough.